zhs1397/hansong.github.com/index.md

           first place in intramural badminton competition

 **social activities**: Vice Head, Department of Activity Organization, Texas Instruments Club, HUST
-                     Held the Magic Chip Competition, conferring the exemption of the first round of internship interview to the winner
+                       Held the Magic Chip Competition
-                     Invited the professionals of Texas Instruments from headquarters in Shanghai to give lectures on career planning
+                       Invited the professionals of TI from headquarters in Shanghai to give lectures

 ### Computer Skills